jsavatgy/tau-city/README.md

-  --loop                   Loop over ONLYCHRS, printing multiple pictures -c,--cols COLS           Number of colums (x) at every line -r,--rows ROWS           Number of lines (y) to print --height HEIGHT          Height of each picture (one digit) in pixels
+  --loop                   Loop over ONLYCHRS, printing multiple pictures -c,--cols COLS           Number of colums (x) at every line -r,--rows ROWS           Number of lines (y) to print --drop DROP              How many digits to omit from beginning.
+Default = 1
+                           (the units not shown) --height HEIGHT          Height of each picture (one digit) in pixels
 ```